flare-labs-ltd/fassets/docs/IAgentVault.md

 **optOutOfAirdrop** - Opt out of airdrops for wNAT in the vault.
 NOTE: only the owner of the agent vault may call this method.

-**collateralPool** - Get the address of the collateral pool contract corresponding to this agent vault (there is 1:1 correspondence between agent vault and collateral pools).
+**contingencyPool** - Get the address of the collateral pool contract corresponding to this agent vault (there is 1:1 correspondence between agent vault and collateral pools).